fanoframework/fanoframework.github.io/getting-started/index.md

 So for this repository, you will need to copy `public`, `Templates`, `config` and `storages` directories to your deployment machine. make sure that `storages` directory is writable by web server.

+Read [Deployment](/deployment) for information how to deploy Fano Framework web application on various web server setup.